renxida/maktlo/README.md

 And feeds compiler errors to GPT3, and ask for a diff on how to change the file, until it compiles.

-"Maktlo" is a name derived from Darsnali.
-The term "Makt" means "magic" or "enchantment," while "lo" is a suffix indicating a tool or device.
-Together, "Maktlo" is useed to refer to a magical device or tool that aids in the creation or use of powerful spells or enchanted objects.

 # Installation

 Run `init.bash`